 If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
 However, if a series of distinct services that are substantially the same qualifies as a single performance obligation in a contract with variable consideration, the Company must determine if the variable consideration is attributable to the entire contract or to a specific part of the contract.
 For example, a bonus or penalty may be associated with one or more, but not all, distinct services promised in a series of distinct services that forms part of a single performance obligation.
 Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation to a distinct service that forms part of a single performance obligation.
-The Company determines standalone selling price basis unless the transaction price is variable and meets the criteria to be allocated entirely to a performance obligation is sold separately.
+The Company determines standalone selling price based on the price at which the performance obligation is sold separately.
 If the standalone selling price is not observable through past transactions, the Company estimates the standalone selling price taking into account available information such as market conditions and internally approved pricing guidelines related to the performance obligations.
 The Company's contracts have a distinct single performance obligation and there are no contracts with variable consideration.